How Victory Park Demonstrates the New Retail Anchors

 Victory’s F&B is going to look a whole lot different in just a few short months when a curated collection of seven new local food and beverage tenants open.
 Among these are a restaurant and bar by This & That Concepts (known for spots like The Standard Pour and High Fives), a bar and tavern by Brooke Humphries (Barcadia and Mudsmith), a 24,000-square-foot restaurant and entertainment concept in Victory Plaza by Humphries and Elias Pope’s 8020 Hospitality (HG Sply Co.), and a flagship Mesero restaurant.
 In addition, entrepreneur Tristan Simon’s venture, Rebees, will open three unique concepts: a modern Texas saloon, a retail emporium showcasing local artists and makers, and a creative workspace with a seasonally-minded, day-focused café.

-Additionally, services and boutique fitness concepts have been added, such as Classic Pilates, Joanna Czech, Chad Rookstool Salon and Yoga Pod.
+Additionally, services and boutique fitness concepts have been added, such as Classic Pilates, Joanna Czech, Lost Hairdressers and Yoga Pod.
 And, Orangetheory Fitness is coming soon.

 This focus on entertainment and local F&B comes straight from community feedback.
 Today, it’s all about customization, personalization and localization, and to achieve this, it’s important to listen first.